Extra Work In Movies and TVC's In Brisbane

 Also something that can really be a boost and make you stand out from the crowd is the addition of a video of yourself talking a little about who you are.
 These are called a number of things, A "Self tape" if your doing it yourself or a "Bio intro" Start with who you are and any experience in theatre or hobbies you may have and the things we listed above like playing the guitar or riding a bike.
 Sometimes casting agents want to hear your voice to gain an insight to your suitability especially to a speaking role.
-But overall a video is just such a viable medium and it’s important to understand that this has to be professional as well as something with bad sound quality will actually harm your chances instead of enhancing…
+But overall a video is just such a viable medium and it’s important to understand that this has to be professional as well as something with bad sound quality will actually harm your chances instead of enhancing.

 Last but not least is finding a good agent who is in demand by casting professionals from advertising agencies and movie production companies.
 We suggest the age old practice of googling and calling to see who is accepting new talent as their books open and close week to week depending on demand.
 But in the meantime our big tip is to list your CV and headshot on starnow.com It’s a common go to for professionals looking for extras and talent for upcoming production.
 We have photographed actors and extras who gained roles in "Aquaman" “Thor Ragnarok” and “Pirates of the Caribbean” through Star Now and other online talent portals.

-If you're after a great actors headshot or a video showreel as a personal passport to some great roles visit our site here for more info
+If you're after a great "Actors headshot" or a "Bio intro video" as a personal passport to some great roles visit our site here for more info

 Good hunting and we look forward to seeing you on the big screen!